opipari/DeepRobWeb/projects/finalproject.md

  4. [Algorithmic Extension](#algorithmic-extension)
  5. [Written Report](#written-report)

+### Grading

+Overall, the final project is worth 24% of the course grade.
+The breakdwon by each deliverable is shown below:

+   1. Paper Review: 3%
+   2. Paper Presentation: 3%
+   3. Paper Reproduction: 6%
+   4. Algorithmic Extension: 6%
+   5. Written Report: 6%

 ---

 ## 1. Paper Review
 {: #paper-review }

- - The goal for this deliverable is to practice the skills needed to serve as an academic peer reviewer.
+The goal for this deliverable is to practice the skills needed to serve as an academic peer reviewer.
  - [What is peer review?](#what-is-peer-review)
  - [The structure of a review in robotics research](#review-structure)
  - [Expected Review Format](#review-format)